ietf/id-guidelines/README.md

 ## Introduction

-Internet-Drafts (I-Ds) are the basic work item of the IETF.
+Internet-Drafts (I-Ds) are the basic work items of the IETF.
 They are the primary inputs into what may eventually be published as a Request for Comment (RFC).